-To hear more from Diane’s conversation with Sarah, including what’s next for Omnichain, listen to the episode below.
+To hear Diane’s conversation with Sarah, including what’s next for Omnichain, the full episode is available here.
 Be sure to tune in to LTSC in June when Diane will share her own personal success story as part of Sarah’s Women in Supply Chain series.

 3 lessons in supply chain resilience learned from COVID-19